Social mobility: Typology

 Mobility is most often quantitatively measured in terms of change in economic mobility such as changes in income or wealth.
 Occupation is another measure used in researching mobility which usually involves both quantitative and qualitative analysis of data, but other studies may concentrate on social class.
 Mobility may be intragenerational, within the same generation or intergenerational, between different generations.
 Intragenerational mobility is less frequent, representing "rags to riches" cases in terms of upward mobility.
 Intergenerational upward mobility is more common where children or grandchildren are in economic circumstances better than those of their parents or grandparents.
 In the US, this type of mobility is described as one of the fundamental features of the "American Dream" even though there is less such mobility than almost all other OECD countries.

 Mobility can also be defined in terms of relative or absolute mobility.
-Absolute mobility looks at a society's progress in the areas of education, health, housing, job opportunities and other factors and compares it across generations.
-As technological advancements and globalization increase so do income levels and the conditions in which people live.
-In absolute terms, people around the world, on average, are living better today than yesterday.
-Relative mobility looks at the mobility of a person in comparison to the mobility of others in the same cohort or their parent.
-In more advanced economies and OECD countries there is more space for relative mobility than for absolute mobility.
-This is because developed countries or advanced economies have a baseline for the conditions in which people live that is better than it was years ago.
-However, developing economies have a wider margin for absolute mobility since they are still combating issues such as sanitation.
-Moreover, there can be downward or upward mobility.
+Absolute mobility measures a person’s progress in areas such as education, health, housing, income, and job opportunities, comparing it to a starting point—usually the previous generation.
+As technological advancements and economic development increase, so do income levels and living conditions for most people.
+In absolute terms, people around the world, on average, are living better today than in the past and, in that sense, have experienced absolute mobility.

+Relative mobility examines a person’s movement compared to others within the same cohort.
+In more advanced economies and OECD countries, there is generally more room for absolute mobility than for relative mobility.
+This means a person from an average-status background may remain average relative to their peers (showing no relative mobility) but still experience a gradual increase in living standards as the overall social average rises over time.

 There is also an idea of stickiness concerning mobility.
 This is when an individual is no longer experiencing relative mobility and it occurs mostly at the ends.
 At the bottom end of the socioeconomic ladder, parents cannot provide their children with the necessary resources or opportunity to enhance their lives.
 As a result, they remain on the same ladder rung as their parents.
-On the opposite side of the ladder, the high socioeconomic status parents have the necessary resources and opportunities to ensure their children also remain in same ladder rung as them.
+On the opposite side of the ladder, the high socioeconomic status (SES) parents have the necessary resources and opportunities to ensure that their children also remain in same ladder rung as them.
+In East Asian countries this is exemplified by the concept of familial karma.